I am Laura Koniver, M.D. aka the Intuition Physician…

 I still enjoy blogging weekly and have all of this information on my blog here.

-To my surprise, people began to write to me personally asking for advice on particular health issues.
+To my surprise, people began to write to me personally asking for advice on a huge variety of health issues.

 I began to figure out that I was using my intuition to sense the deeper meaning behind health issues.
-Not just what the issues were but the reason behind the issue, the energetic imbalance and the energy work that was needed to resolve an issue.
+Not just what the issues were but the reason behind the issue, and the energy work that was needed to resolve an issue.

 Now I can’t ever imagine how I practiced medicine *without* intuition.